bdefore/universal-redux/README.md

 [![devDependency Status](https://david-dm.org/bdefore/universal-redux/dev-status.svg?style=flat-square)](https://david-dm.org/bdefore/universal-redux#info=devDependencies)
 [![Demo on Heroku](https://img.shields.io/badge/demo-heroku-brightgreen.svg?style=flat-square)](https://universal-redux.herokuapp.com)

-An npm module that lets you jump right into coding [React](https://facebook.github.io/react/) and [Redux](http://redux.js.org/), with universal (also known as isomorphic) rendering on both server and client, and without having to manage or maintain Express setups or Webpack configurations.

 With the default configuration, Universal Redux provides routing with [React Router](https://github.com/rackt/react-router) as well as a hot-reloading development server.
 Fonts and styles (SASS, Less, CSS) are also ready to go.

 There is an [example project](https://github.com/bdefore/react-redux-universal-hot-example/tree/example-project) which is continuously deployed [on Heroku](https://universal-redux.herokuapp.com).